Regent Pacific Group is committed to a high standard of corporate governance, for which the Directors are accountable to the Company.

 The biographical details of the Directors in office can be viewed here.

 The role of the Board is to provide Regent Pacific Group with good governance and strategic direction.
-The Board also reviews the Group's control and accountability framework in line with The Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited and the Company's internal charter.
+The Board also reviews the Group's control and accountability framework in line with the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited and the Company's internal charter.

 Responsibility for day to day management of the business lies with the executive management team, with the Board agreeing the overall financial plan.